-But can you afford an AR-15 if you’re on a tight budget?
-Historically speaking, when it comes to military rifles, the AR-15s have not been known as the cheapest.
+However, can you afford an AR-15 if you’re on a tight budget?
+Historically speaking, when it comes to military rifles, AR-15s have not been known as the cheapest.
 Fortunately, though, the days where you would have to save up to a grand to buy an AR are long gone.

 The marketplace for a budget AR-15 has expanded greatly in recent years because of the market demand for it.
 A lot of people wanted or needed an AR but just weren’t financially able to lay out the money for one.
 Reputable manufacturers listened to chatter from potential customers and gun dealers and the result has opened up a new class of AR-15s.
 These are called ‘entry level ARs.

 Entry level ARs are AR-15s you can buy for less than six hundred and fifty dollars.
 They come equipped with the basic features of an AR-15 rifle.
-No, they won’t come with some of the upgrades the more expensive AR rifles include, and they won’t be as smooth either… but they’re reliable and they offer a lot of value for the money, and what’s what matters.
+No, they won’t come with some of the upgrades the more expensive AR rifles include, and they won’t be as smooth either; however, they’re reliable and they offer a lot of value for the money, and that’s what matters.